Kyro-Ma/TRWH/README.md

 python <W2VHet.py/W2VRHet.py> # select one of methods
 ```

 For LLM-based approaches, we firstly generate user and item prompts.
 Next, we generate their profiles with their prompts.
 Then, generate embeddings for users and items respectively before training.
-Finally, we input these embeddings into Hetegeneous graph for training:
+Finally, we input these embeddings into Heterogeneous graph for training:
 ```bash
 cd Preprocess